KislayMishra69/Squid-Games-Red-Light-Green-Light/README.md

 # Squid-Games-Red-Light-Green-Light
-The game of Red Light Green Light from the Web Series Squid Games
+The game of Red Light Green Light from the Web Series Squid Games, using python and opencv!